Mackintosh Library Collections: Arts Pedagogy

 - Read our Learning & Teaching subject guide

-The collection includes a number of volumes published by influential GSA tutors and academics of the past, in which they outline their pedagogical approaches and techniques for others.
+The collection includes a number of volumes published by influential GSA tutors and students of the past, in which they outline their pedagogical approaches and techniques for others.
 It was once common for GSA lecturers to publish teaching manifestos in this way, and today these volumes provide an invaluable insight into the pedagogical approaches that were conceived and nourished within the context of early Glasgow School of Art.
 Tutors represented in the Library’s Arts Pedagogy collection include:

 - Anne Knox Arthur (textiles and needlecraft)